RitikSarang/Indian-Weather-Analysis-with-SQL/README.md

   - Query for top 5 cities with lowest temperature

 ## 💼 Potential Business Insights
-- **Potential Locations for Ice-Cream Parlors/Cold Beverages Stores OR Potential Locations for Brand Ads::**
+- **Potential Locations for Ice-Cream Parlors/Cold Beverages Stores OR Potential Locations for Brand Ads:**
   - Query for cities in Maharashtra suitable for ice-cream parlors/brand ads based on weather conditions
 - **Cities with High Humidity Levels:**
   - Query for cities in Maharashtra with average humidity > 60% between 'August 29, 2023' , and 'March 1, 2024'.

 ## 💨 Wind Analysis
-- **Hourly Wind Analysis for Wind Turbine Placement**
+- **Hourly Wind Analysis for Wind Turbine Placement:**
   - Query to analyze wind data on an hourly basis
 - **Locations with Strongest Winds:**
   - Query to identify locations with highest average wind speed